-- The Resource Center offers a competitive benefits package, including a generous paid time off policy; fully paid medical, dental, and vison insurance premiums; employer contributions to retirement; and training and professional development opportunities.
+- The Resource Center also offers a competitive benefits package, including a generous paid time off policy; fully paid medical, dental, and vison insurance employee premiums; employer contributions to retirement; training and professional development opportunities; and more.

-- Email cover letter, resume, a writing sample, and three professional references to Mary Shellman at firstname.lastname@example.org
+- Email cover letter, resume, and three professional references to Brandie Martinez Bedard at email@example.com

 During our 10-week summer program, law students will directly assist GRC staff in all aspects of its work, including visiting clients, interviewing witnesses, compiling life histories, and conducting legal research and writing.
 Interns often have the opportunity to attend court proceedings, such as state court evidentiary hearings and oral arguments before the Georgia Supreme Court and the United States Court of Appeals for the Eleventh Circuit.
 We seek highly-motivated, creative, and team-oriented students committed to indigent defense and the dignity of all people.
 Previous experience working with people who have been incarcerated or individuals with mental health issues is a plus.